 - Keep an eye on your friends and make sure you know where all your crew is.
 You’ll know when one of them is heading for trouble – take them to our medical centre or chill out area before it’s too late.

 - If you feel like you or your friend needs a bit of a break, head to our medical centre or chill out area.
 The team there is not obliged to notify police if you’ve taken drugs and they won’t tell your parents.
 They just want to make sure you’re safe.

-- If you can’t make it to a medical centre or chill out area, head to a camp marshal or the campground pods near where you’re camping.
+- If you can’t make it to a medical centre or chill out area, head to the camp marshal or Information Station near where you’re camping.
 Wherever you are, you won’t be too far from a staff member in a Falls Staff T-Shirt who can help get help.